Julian/lean.nvim/README.rst

       -- Lean 3  (on_attach is as above, your LSP handler) lsp3 = { on_attach = on_attach },

+      -- What filetype should be associated with standalone Lean files?
+      -- Can be set to "lean3" if you prefer that default.
+      -- Having a leanpkg.toml or lean-toolchain file should always mean -- autodetection works correctly.
+      ft = { default = "lean" },

       -- Abbreviation support
       abbreviations = {
         -- Set one of the following to true to enable abbreviations